 Non-fungible is a term used to describe unique assets such as paintings, lyrics, or quotes.
 One unique characteristic of non-fungible items is that they are not interchangeable because each is unique in its own way.
 For example, a painting can be sold as an NFT; a quote can also be sold as an NFT.
 However, comparing their values or simply interchanging them may not be easy.

 Previously, there were certain challenges regarding NFTs.
 They include difficulty in ensuring uniqueness and proof of ownership of virtual assets.
-However, with the introduction of blockchain technology, NFTs have become a new stream of assets.
+However, with the introduction of how to develop an NFT game, NFTs have become a new stream of assets.
 An NFT is unique and cannot be divided.
 As a result, only one person can own a specific NFT.
 Information regarding ownership and any transaction is stored in the blockchain.

 What are NFT games?

 NFT games are blockchain-based games that contain non-fungible tokens (digital assets).
 NFT can be used in video games to attract investors.
 Gamers can create, sell, or buy tokens available in the game to support the developer.
 For example, gaming requires buying weapons, choosing teams, or getting boosters.
 A traditional game may require payment with coins generated within the game.
 Likewise, NFT games require transactions using tokens within the game.
 In addition, players can sell in-game NFTs to earn money and cryptocurrency.